jarajapu/time-series-1/README.md

 #### Running Multiple Queries Simultaneously

-If you need to query multiple metrics at the same time, time-series provides support for that as well:
+If you need to query multiple metrics at the same time, TimeSeries provides support for that as well:

 ```ruby
 queries = []